suncoast-devs/handbook/lessons/react-state/index.md

 ```

 Notice here we aren't using the typical function that takes an `event`.
 This is
-because we need additional context in order to handle clicking.
-We'll deal with
+because we need additional context to handle clicking.
+We'll deal with this by
-this by writing a slightly different `onClick` method for each of the `<li>`
+writing a slightly different `onClick` method for each of the `<li>`

 ```jsx
 <li onClick={() => this.handleClickCell(0, 0)}>{this.state.board[0][0]}</li>
 ```

-In this case the value of the `onClick` is itself an arrow function!
-However, we
+In this case, the value of the `onClick` is itself an arrow function!
+However,
-have placed it **inline**.
-By doing this we can specify the row and column
+we have placed it **inline**.
+By doing this, we can specify the row and column
 values.

 The way to think about `onClick={() => this.handleClickCell(0, 0)}` is this: